 Moving forward, let’s go over the two types of cases and understand their differences.

-Here is how civil cases being: a person or entity, a corporation or the government, called the plaintiff, claims that another person or entity, the defendant has failed to carry out a legal duty owed to the plaintiff.
+Here is how civil cases begin: a person or entity, a corporation or the government, called the plaintiff, claims that another person or entity, the defendant has failed to carry out a legal duty owed to the plaintiff.
 Legal duties include respecting rights established under the Constitution or under federal or state law.
 Moreover, the plaintiff may ask the court to tell the defendant to fulfill the duty.
 Or the plaintiff may ask the court to make compensation for the harm done.
 And sometimes, both can be asked.
 Furthermore, civil suits are brought in both state and federal courts.

 Civil lawsuits can also be because of violations of federal statutes or constitutional rights.
 Therefore individuals, corporations, and the federal government can also bring civil suits in federal court.
-For example, image a hospital overbilling Medicare and Medicaid.
+For example, imagine a hospital overbilling Medicare and Medicaid.
 That is a violation of a federal statute.
 Therefore the federal government can sue the hospital.

 A person accused of a crime is generally charged in a formal accusation called an indictment, for felonies or serious crimes, or information, for misdemeanors.
 Therefore, the government, on behalf of the people of the United States, prosecutes the case through the United States Attorney’s Office if the person is charged with a federal crime.
 Moreover, a state’s attorney’s office prosecutes state crimes.

-It is important to note, that it is not the victim’s responsibility to bring a criminal case.
+It is important to note that it is not the victim’s responsibility to bring a criminal case.
 For example, in case of kidnapping, the government would prosecute the kidnapper.
 The victim would not be a part of the action.
 And in some cases, there is no specific victim.
 There is a really good example.
-Imagine the state governments arresting people for violating laws against driving while intoxicates.
+Imagine the state governments arresting people for violating laws against driving while intoxicated.
 The police arrest them because society regards that as a serious offense that can result in harm to others.
 But even if no one was harmed, the person violating the law still gets arrested.
 And there are possible outcomes for a DUI case that might affect the person violating the law.
-Also, it is important to note, that speeding tickets are also criminal in nature.
+Also, it is important to note that speeding tickets are also criminal in nature.

 When a court determines that an individual committed a crime, that person will receive a sentence.
 The sentence may be an order to pay a monetary penalty.
 For example, it could be a fine and/or restitution to the victim.
 In other cases, the sentence may be imprisonment, supervision in the community or some combination of these three things.

-First of all, crimes are offenses against the state, or society as a whole: even though one person might murder another person, murder itself is an offense to everyone in society.
+First of all, crimes are offenses against the state, or society as a whole: even though one person might murder another person, the murder itself is an offense to everyone in society.
 Accordingly, crimes against the state are prosecuted by the state, and the prosecutor, not the victim, files the case in court as a representative of the state.

 Second, the two cases are different in terms of their punishment.
 Moreover, criminal cases usually will have jail time as a potential punishment.
 And in some cases that would not be all: monetary punishments in terms of fines might be present, too.
 However, civil cases generally only result in monetary damages or orders to do or not do something.